LennyBo/solarenergypredict/README.md

     * pip install pandas streamlit schedule solaredge_modbus requests bottle cheroot teslapy tensorflow matplotlib sklearn
     * To run the transformer, also install
     * pip install tensorflow_addons
-4. Get a tesla api token
+4. Get a tesla API token
     *  run Tools/TeslaControl.py
     *  Log in with the tesla account that is tied to the tesla
-    *  Copy the url after the login and paste it
+    *  Copy the URL after the login and paste it
     *  Check if the cach.json file is created in the root directory

 ## Running the program